ryeocthiv/CQFormer/README.md

 **2023.7.14: Papar accepted by ICCV 2023!**

-Some of the code are borrow from [ColorCNN](https://github.com/hou-yz/color_distillation) and [IAT](https://github.com/cuiziteng/Illumination-Adaptive-Transformer), thanks them both so much!
+Some of the code are borrow from [ColorCNN](https://github.com/hou-yz/color_distillation) and [IAT](https://github.com/cuiziteng/Illumination-Adaptive-Transformer), thanks them so much!

 If this code or paper help you, please cite as follow, thx~